 Invasive species are a major threat.
 Wheel Cactus was a significant weed, but armies of volunteers over 10 years have helped wipe out over 10,000 plants and no more seed is produced.

-Wherever Bush Heritage Australia works, it manages the landscape intensively to tip the scales in favor of native species and to restore the natural systems.
+Wherever Bush Heritage Australia works, they manages the landscape intensively to tip the scales in favor of native species and to restore the natural systems.